AravindB98/ch09-grounding-agents-in-evidence/chapter/chapter_09_rag.md

 ### 6.3 The Deeper Exercise

 For readers who want to go further: replace the domain-specific adherence scorer with a generic RAGAS context adherence metric.
 Run on the same test set.
 Compare what each catches.
 The generic metric will score the misquotation case highly (the paraphrased quote is "semantically similar" to the original).
 The domain-specific scorer will flag it (the quote is not exact).
 This is why Magid built custom metrics.

+### 6.4 Activity 9.3: Trustworthy Agentic System Design (ABET Outcome 5)

+Design a complete agentic architecture for a non-journalism domain — legal contract review, medical discharge summaries, or financial earnings report generation.
+Your architecture document must include the following five sections, corresponding to the five pipeline positions from the framework table in Section 5.1:

+**Section 1 — Knowledge Boundary:** What is the source material?
+What is explicitly excluded?
+What happens when the model attempts to draw on pre-trained knowledge outside the boundary?

+**Section 2 — Retrieval and Decomposition:** How is the source material decomposed into sub-tasks?
+What chunking strategy preserves the domain's critical units (clauses in law, dosage instructions in medicine, numerical claims in finance)?

+**Section 3 — Generation:** What platform-specific outputs does the system produce?
+What constraints does each output format impose on generation?

+**Section 4 — Evaluation:** Name five domain-specific evaluation dimensions.
+For each: what failure mode does it detect?
+What scoring method does it use?
+Why would generic RAGAS miss it?
+Use the worst-axis gate logic from Section 5.4 as your starting template — then justify where your domain requires a different threshold or weighting.

+**Section 5 — Observability and Human Review:** What metrics are monitored in real time?
+What triggers a human review?
+What does the human reviewer check that the automated system cannot?

+**Human Decision Node:** For each of the five sections, name one judgment that cannot be delegated to the agent.
+Explain what domain expertise that judgment requires.

+This is the chapter's capstone exercise.
+The deliverable is an assessable architecture document, not a discussion.
+A student who completes it has demonstrated Bloom's Create level — designing a novel system from architectural principles rather than modifying an existing one.

+### 6.5 Analyze Layer Design: The Nine-Dimension Question

+Magid chose nine evaluation dimensions for the Analyze layer: fairness, balance, clarity, engagement, bias detection, readability, source fidelity, quote accuracy, and format adherence.
+These nine were calibrated for general-interest local television news.

+**The design question:** For a sports newsroom, a financial wire service, or a political fact-checker, which three dimensions would you cut and which three would you add?
+Justify each change against the deployment domain's specific failure modes.
+This is the dimension-design judgment the agent cannot make — the choice of *what to measure* is prior to the measurement itself.

 ---